commoncode/git-masterclass-activity-2/manuscript.md

 in so hideous a chain.
 I think that the professor, too, intended to keep silent regarding the part he knew, and that he would have destroyed his notes had not sudden death seized him.

+My knowledge of the thing began in the winter of 1926–27 with the death of my grand-uncle George Gammell Angell, Professor Emeritus of Semitic Languages in Brown University, Providence, Rhode Island.
+Professor Angell was widely known as an authority on ancient inscriptions, and had frequently been resorted to by the heads of prominent museums; so that his passing at the age of ninety- two may be recalled by many.
+Locally, interest was intensified by the obscurity of the cause of death.
+The professor had been stricken whilst returning from the Newport boat; falling suddenly, as witnesses said, after having been jostled by a nautical-looking negro who had come from one of the queer dark courts on the precipitous hillside which formed a short cut from the waterfront to the deceased’s home in Williams Street.
+Physicians were unable to find any visible disorder, but concluded after perplexed debate that some obscure lesion of the heart, induced by the brisk ascent of so steep a hill by so elderly a man, was responsible for the end.
+At the time I saw no reason to dissent from this dictum, but latterly I am inclined to wonder—and more than wonder.

+As my grand-uncle’s heir and executor, for he died a childless widower, I was expected to go over his papers with some thoroughness; and for that purpose moved his entire set of files and boxes to my quarters in Boston.
+Much of the material which I correlated will be later published by the American Archaeological Society, but there was one box which I found exceedingly puzzling, and which I felt much averse from shewing to other eyes.
+It had been locked, and I did not find the key till it occurred to me to examine the personal ring which the professor carried always in his pocket.
+Then indeed I succeeded in opening it, but when I did so seemed only to be confronted by a greater and more closely locked barrier.
+For what could be the meaning of the queer clay bas-relief and the disjointed jottings, ramblings, and cuttings which I found?
+Had my uncle, in his latter years, become credulous of the most superficial impostures?
+I resolved to search out the eccentric sculptor responsible for this apparent disturbance of an old man’s peace of mind.